con2/kompassi/README.md

 By default, the development environment will connect to the Kompassi development instance at `dev.kompassi.eu`.

-To connect to a local instance instead:
+To connect to a local instance instead (ie. one you have started with `docker compose up` in `kompassi`):

 ```bash
 export NEXT_PUBLIC_KOMPASSI_BASE_URL=http://localhost:8000